-- Reserve risk.
+1. Reserve risk.
 Changes in future policyholders' behavior and management actions might lead to necessity to re-evaluate best estimate parameters used for reserving purposes.
 Latter might cause fluctuations in technical provisions.
-Therefore parameter validation is performed on annual basis and if inappropriateness is found, corresponding parameter update procedure is initiated. - 2.
+Therefore, parameter validation is performed on

+- annual basis and if inappropriateness is found, corresponding parameter update procedure is initiated. - 2.
 Loss and expense developments: Life Insurance.
 Claim and administrative cost ratios are examined on quarterly basis for term life product and riders.
-If significant deviations from

-- expected claim probabilities were determined, premium rate adjustment for future new business would be initiated. - 3.
+If significant deviations from expected claim probabilities were determined, premium rate adjustment for future new business would be initiated. - 3.
 Loss and expense developments: Health Insurance.
 Claim and administrative costs are examined on quarterly basis as well as for life insurance.
 However, due to shorter policy duration (health product has a duration of one year the most) premium rate adjustment in case of insufficiency is more effective than for life products.
 Also, risk of overestimation of premium rates must be avoided due to possible decrease in renewals. - 4.
 Lapse risk.
 The risk is relevant for life insurance.
 The analysis is performed on annual basis in order to capture significant actual lapse deviations from best estimate rates.
-Currently major part of company's portfolio consists of products with guaranteed outgoes therefore lapse overestimation must be captured. - 5.
+Risk of overestimating lapses for products with guaranteed outgoes is of major importance. - 5.
 Product development and tariff changes.
 Due to continuous low interest rate environment in the market, guaranteed investment return revision is required as well as monitoring of products with guaranteed investment return share in new business. - 6.
 Reinsurance structure.
 The reinsurance structure is continuously revised and (if needed) updated.